28 December 2017

 12 December 2017

-I’m not sure why this film was recommended to me by Amazon; I don’t think I’ve heard of any of the actors before, although it fits nicely into the ‘rom com’ genre.
+I’m not sure why this film was recommended to me by Amazon.
+I don’t think I’ve heard of any of the actors before, although it fits well into the ‘rom com’ genre.
 I put ‘Enough Said’ on my wishlist after reading a few reviews, and I was given the blu-ray for my birthday earlier in the year.

 Last night we wanted something light to watch, and this fit the bill nicely.
 Julia Louis-Dreyfus stars as Eva, who works as a masseuse.
 She is fairly amicably divorced, and close to her eighteen-year-old daughter.
 At a party she meets a middle-aged and somewhat overweight man, Albert (James Gandolfini), and while she feels no attraction, she quite likes him and a friendship develops.